Ozempic (semaglutide) is a prescription drug that’s used in people with type 2 diabetes. Ozempic is given as an injection under your skin.

 If you take Ozempic with other diabetes medications that also lower blood sugar levels, your blood sugar levels might drop too low.
 This can be dangerous.

 Some diabetes medications can increase your insulin levels if taken with Ozempic.
-And this can lead to low blood sugar.
+In turn, this can lead to low blood sugar.
 These medications include:

 Note: It’s important to regularly monitor your sugar levels according to your doctor’s advice.
 Doing so will help you recognize when your blood sugar levels are high (hyperglycemia) or low (hypoglycemia).
 Talk with your doctor about what to do if your blood sugar levels are either too high or too low.